mobizt/ESP-Mail-Client/README.md

  * W5500 SPI Ethernet module

-## Custom Client for other Arduino Devices.
+## Support other Arduino devices using external Clients.

-Since version 2.0.0, library allows you to use custom (external) Arduino Clients e.g. WiFiClient, EthernetClient and GSMClient, the devices that support C++ and have enough flash (> 80k) and RAM can now use this library.
+Since version 2.0.0, library allows you to use custom (external) Arduino Clients interfaces e.g. WiFiClient, EthernetClient and GSMClient, the devices that support C++ and have enough flash (> 80k) and RAM can now use this library.

 With external Clients, you needed to set the callback functions to hanle the the server connection and connection upgrade tasks.

 Some SMTP port e.g. 587 requires the TLS then the external Clients should be able to upgrade the connection from existing plain (non-secure) to secure connection and some SMTP port e.g. 25 may require upgrade too.

-This connection upgrade process is not generally available from Clients, if possible, you need to modify the Clients source code and make it available.
+This connection upgrade process is generally not available from Clients, if possible, you need to modify the Clients to make it available.

-See the [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section for how to use external Clients.
+See [Use external Arduino Clients interfaces](#use-external-arduino-clients-interfaces) section for how to use external Clients.

 ## Tested Devices